AjanShrestha/TDD-web-with-python/docs/README.md

 ### Each test should test one thing

 The heuristic is to be suspicious if there’s more than one assertion in a test.
 Sometimes two assertions are closely related, so they belong together.
 But often your first draft of a test ends up testing multiple behaviours, and it’s worth rewriting it as several tests.
 Helper functions can keep them from getting too bloated.

+## JavaScript Testing in the TDD Cycle

+You may be wondering how these JavaScript tests fit in with our “double loop” TDD cycle.
+The answer is that they play exactly the same role as our Python unit tests.

+1. Write an FT and see it fail.
+2. Figure out what kind of code you need next: Python or JavaScript?
+3. Write a unit test in either language, and see it fail.
+4. Write some code in either language, and make the test pass.
+5. Rinse and repeat.